VoltaicHQ/Progress-Sheet-Updater/README.md

 ## Quickstart Guide

-####    This Guide is also available as a [video](https://youtu.be/BDUUy-ajyrk)
+####    This Guide is also available as a [video](https://youtu.be/BDUUy-ajyrk) (note that the video is missing the third part of this written guide due to google updates, so you will have to follow this written guide for it)

 1. Make a copy of the [Voltaic Benchmark Progress Sheet](https://docs.google.com/spreadsheets/d/1L6iCXTaSheZtVwtVR4b_FYJzcCZbEYVRsdFo7PI3HTk/) if you don't already have one.
 This requires a Google account.

 2. Download and extract the latest release of this tool from [here](https://github.com/VoltaicHQ/Progress-Sheet-Updater/releases).
 I recommend [7zip](https://www.7-zip.org/) for extracting zip files.

-2. Go [here](https://developers.google.com/workspace/guides/create-project), and ensure you are logged in to the same Google Account that owns your progress sheet.
+3. Go [here](https://developers.google.com/workspace/guides/create-project), and ensure you are logged in to the same Google Account that owns your progress sheet.
 Then:
     (Since Google has updated their site this now takes more work than before.)

     1. Follow the steps of the upper guide, you dont need to enable the `Google Sheets API` since it is enabled by default